Mnemonist

 });

-// Subclasses for each of JS typed array also exists as a convenience
+Subclasses for each of JS typed array also exists as a convenience.

-var vector = new Vector.Int8Vector(initialCapacity);
+const int8vector = new Vector.Int8Vector(initialCapacity);

-var vector = new Vector.Uint8Vector(initialCapacity);
+const uint8vector = new Vector.Uint8Vector(initialCapacity);

-var vector = new Vector.Int16Vector(initialCapacity);
+const int16vector = new Vector.Int16Vector(initialCapacity);

-var vector = new Vector.Uint16Vector(initialCapacity);
+const uint16vector = new Vector.Uint16Vector(initialCapacity);

-var vector = new Vector.Int32Vector(initialCapacity);
+const int32vector = new Vector.Int32Vector(initialCapacity);

-var vector = new Vector.Uint32Vector(initialCapacity);
+const uint32vector = new Vector.Uint32Vector(initialCapacity);

-var vector = new Vector.Float32Vector(initialCapacity);
+const float32vector = new Vector.Float32Vector(initialCapacity);

-var vector = new Vector.Float64Vector(initialCapacity);
+const float64vector = new Vector.Float64Vector(initialCapacity);

 Static #.from